Albany Great Danes: "Why Not Us?: The 2005–06 Season"

-Women's basketball
+Women's Basketball

 UAlbany Women's Basketball had little success on the court since it started play in 1964–65.
 Its greatest success took place in 1985–86 when it went 26–4 and made it the 3rd Round of the NCAA Division III Tournament.
 Coach Mari Warner would lead the program into Division I play in 1999–00, but again success was limited.
 Through the 2000s under new coach Trina Patterson, winning was also limited.
 However, things began to change in 2010–11 under former head coach Katie Abrahamson-Henderson.
 That season UA finished over .500 for the first time since 1997–98.
 Abrahamson-Henderson led UAlbany to its then-best record in Division I history in the 2011–12, going 23–10 overall.
 The Great Danes brought home their first-ever America East Conference title, and represented the league in the NCAA Tournament.
+They would go on to win six straight conference titles.

-Men's lacrosse
+Men's Lacrosse

 The program began in 1970 with a 3–7 record competing in Division III.
 In 1975, the program would reach the ECAC Division III Tournament under coach Dave Armstrong.
 From 1975 to 1997, the Great Danes would reach two more ECAC Division III Tournaments.
 In 1997, the Great Danes would reach the finals of the ECAC Division II Tournament.
 In 2000, the Great Danes began play in the America East at the Division I level.